New parking spaces in Andratx: More room — but is that enough?

 Critical aspects that rarely get loud

-First: induced demand.
+First: the phenomenon known as induced demand.
 More parking can attract more car trips — an effect urban planners know but rarely like to hear.
 Second: displacement effects.
 When free spaces appear on Calle Aragó, drivers more quickly seek out other places — often residential areas or narrow lanes where residents suffer under the pressure.
 Third: land consumption and environment.
 New parking often means sealed ground, less greenery and poorer water infiltration, which is especially important during heavy rain, when the Tramuntana does not blow and the sun suddenly gives way to downpours.

 Between everyday life and politics — who really benefits?